 Violent attacks on villages have led to several waves of flight into neighbouring areas, notably Bangladesh.
 The most recent and largest wave of displacement happened in 2017, in response to especially violent attacks that burned entire villages to the ground and led to many deaths.
 More than 700,000 Rohingya refugees, including many children, fled in this wave.
 There are still more than 900,000 Rohingya refugees unable to return home five years later.

 Even though the specific violence that led to the most recent wave of displacement is now several years in the past, it still shapes the daily lives of many people.
 The camp that houses the majority of Rohingya refugees remains the largest refugee camp in the world.
 It is overcrowded and being stateless and homeless leaves people vulnerable to exploitation and abuse.
-Covid-19 and heavy seasonal rains have only worsened the situation; increased aid is urgently needed.
+Sufficient food and health care is precarious and these conditions are exacerbated during the months-long monsoon season.

 Write your own letter